rambip/leptos-by-example/CONTRIBUTING.md

 It is not supported right now.

+Css use [stylist](https://docs.rs/stylist/latest/stylist/), so refer to their docs for the supported syntax.

+For the most part, you can use regular css

 # How it works
 Look at `build.rs` and the generated `src/examples.rs`, it should make sense